-The Company's Internal Audit function assists in evaluating the design and operating effectiveness of internal controls and risk management.
+The third line of defence is the Company's Internal Audit function, which provides independent and objective assurance to the ARC and Board by evaluating the design and operating effectiveness of internal controls and risk management.
 Through the annual Internal Audit plan, the risks and controls identified are considered and incorporated for review.